Marlins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins versus Detroit Tigers game on Saturday at 4:10 PM ET will showcase a pair of hot hitters in Jon Berti and Riley Greene.
+Luis Arraez and Javier Baez will be among the stars on display when the Miami Marlins face the Detroit Tigers on Sunday at 1:40 PM ET, at LoanDepot park.

-The favored Marlins have -160 moneyline odds to win against the underdog Tigers, who are listed at +135.
-The matchup's over/under has been set at 8 runs.
+The favored Marlins have -150 moneyline odds to win against the underdog Tigers, who are listed at +125.
+The over/under is 7 runs for the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.